NeptuneMagicSauce/CatPi/README.md

 # TODO

+- settings menu to easy-change in dedicated menu:
+  - in a subscreen same as calibration
+  - display the values
+  - change the values: widget and callback

+- list of debug settings
+  - duration of button/relay press (<-> quantity)
+  - load cell polling timeout, for cpu consumption when unplugged
+  - minimum weight for bowl is empty
+  - two pins of HX711
+  - gain?
+  - duration of confirm tare
+  - calibration data

-- button to reset calibration to factory defaults because if you go through the calibration screens but you don't have the known weight but you put your finger on the scale then it's in a state with bad calibration data
+- button to reset calibration to factory defaults because if you go through the calibration screens but you don't have the known weight but you put your finger on the scale then it's in a state with bad calibration data in the debug menu?

 - problem: the screen is too bright in the night test screen saver shuts off screen: